marlonfrank30/ocp4-metal-install_DualStack_IPv4-6/README.md

    #Reload firewall config
    ```

-    Set allow ALL for your lab environments if security is not a concern allow all inbound and outbound flow (skip more specific fw ports in the upcoming sessions below).
+    Optional: Set **allow ALL** for your lab environments if security is not a concern allowing **ALL** inbound and outbound flow (skip more specific fw ports in the upcoming sessions below).

   ```bash
    sudo firewall-cmd --zone=external --add-rich-rule='rule family="ipv4" source address="0.0.0.0/0" accept' --permanent